 In the sE--step, the sufficient statistics of SWGMM are computed and updated with a sequence of stepsizes $(\gamma_{k})_{k\geq1}$.
 For iteration $k$ and SWGMM components $j\in[1,J]$, the sufficient statistics $S_{k}$ is composed of $(S^{(1)}_{j}, S^{(2)}_{j}, S^{(3)}_{j})$.
 For partitions of the sufficient statistics $p\in[1,3]$, we have $S_j^{(p)}=N_k^{-1}\Sigma_{i=1}^{N_k}S_{i,j}^{(p)}$.
 For each observation $i$, the observed data is $\observation_i$, $S_{i,j}$ is

 where the responsibility $\eta$ is

-In each iteration $k$, the stepsize $\gamma_k$ determines the impact of new observations on the model.
-To effectively update the model, we consider two factors: the intensity of the motion and the time elapsed since the observation.
-Observations that occurred a long time ago are considered less important than the recent ones.
+In each iteration $k$, the step size $\gamma_k$ determines the impact of new observations on the model.
+To effectively update the model, we consider two factors: the motion intensity and the time elapsed since observation.
+Observations that occurred a long time ago are considered less important than more recent ones.
 To incorporate them, we use a dynamically decreasing total number of observations as an indicator, $N_{\mathrm{ind}}^k = \lambda N_{\mathrm{ind}}^{k-1}+N_k$, where $0<\lambda<1$ is the \emph{decay rate}.
-The stepsize $\gamma_k$ is defined as the ratio of the size of the new observations to $N_{\mathrm{ind}}^k$, $\gamma_{k}=N_{k}/N_{\mathrm{ind}}^k$.
-This approach ensures that the influence of each new observation diminishes over time as more observations are accumulated and more recent data points have a proportionally higher influence than older observations.
-This dynamic adjustment helps the model to gradually incorporate new information while reducing the weight of the older data points.
-During the online update, if the new observations do not fit the current model, we increase the number of components in the SWGMM.
-This is determined by the condition $\sum_{j=1}^{J}\sum_{i=1}^{N_k}\eta_{i,j} < \eta_{\mathrm{thres}}$, where $\eta_{\mathrm{thres}}$ is a predefined threshold.
-The updated SWGMM then consists of the previous SWNDs and the new SWNDs built using the recent observations.
-The weights of the new SWNDs are scaled by $\gamma_k$ and the weights for previous SWNDs are scaled by $1-\gamma_k$.
+The step size $\gamma_k$ is defined as the ratio of the size of the new observations to $N_{\mathrm{ind}}^k$, $\gamma_{k}=N_{k}/N_{\mathrm{ind}}^k$.
+This ensures the influence of each new observation diminishes over time as more observations are accumulated, and more recent data have a proportionally higher influence than older ones.
+This dynamic adjustment helps the model gradually incorporate new information while reducing the weight of the older data points.
+During the online update, if the new observations do not fit the current model, the number of SWGMM components is increased based on the condition $\sum_{j=1}^{J}\sum_{i=1}^{N_k}\eta_{i,j} < \eta_{\mathrm{thres}}$, where $\eta_{\mathrm{thres}}$ is a predefined threshold.
+A smaller $\eta_{\mathrm{thres}}$ makes it easier to classify new observations as not fitting well with the current model, thereby triggering an adjustment in the number of SWGMM components.
+The updated SWGMM then consists of both previous and new SWNDs, built using recent observations.
+Their weights are scaled by $\gamma_k$ for new SWNDs and $1-\gamma_k$ for previous ones.
 All weights are then normalized to integrate the historical and new components within the model.

-\section{EXPERIMENTS}
+\section{Experiments}